jasonleethomas/beaglebone/bbbmorse/README.md

 $ bbbmorse /home/beaglebone/bbbmorse/message.txt
 ```
 ### Options
 * filename

-...absolute filepath of textfile containing message. if not specified, programs looks for ./message.txt, then exits if not found.
+...absolute filepath of textfile containing message.
+...if not specified, programs looks for ./message.txt,..
+...then exits if not found...
 * charlimit

-...character limit of message, program will flash less than or equal to this number. if not specified, program assumes sets limit to 512
+...character limit of message, program will flash less than or equal to this number.
+...if not specified, program assumes sets limit to 512..
 * ledindex

 ...chooses beaglebone's led, usr(0-3). if not specified, program uses usr 0.